Curriculum Policy and Long Term Plan

 "Pupils are taught a highly stimulating curriculum which is both broad and balanced.
 They have many and varied opportunities to study and hone their skills.

 The learning environment in lessons enables pupils to thrive and develop into self-assured, confident individuals.
-Pupils have exceptionally positive attitudes to learning.
 They take huge pride in their work and are keen to show their successes both inside and outside of school" (OUTSTANDING OFSTED October 2016)

 Intent - What do we want children to learn?

 Quite simply, it is our intention that every pupil, irrelevant of needs, develops such a passion for learning that they seek out and embrace amazing opportunities to develop their knowledge, skills and understanding in school, at home and in the wider environment.
 We want all our pupils to experience a wide and varied curriculum, which leaves them excitedly seeking further opportunities to continue their learning journey.
 Ambitious curriculum goals ensure exemplary pupil achievement.

 Implementation - How are we going to achieve our intent?

 Implementation is about how the shared curriculum intent is disseminated by Leaders and how it is taught.
 For example, through all Subject Leaders and staff specialists at Birchwood ensuring the whole school curriculum is founded upon expert sequencing of knowledge, skills, concepts and understanding in every subject.
 All National Curriculum (NC) statutory requirements form the skeleton of the documents and Birchwood practice, (eg – Birchwood Bolts) puts flesh on the bones.